SteelPh0enix/steelph0enix.github.io/content/posts/making-c-cpp-project-template-in-meson-part-2.md

 }
 ```

-Aaand... in my case, it prints `Hello i am calc`, which is caused by the fact that `calc_includes` are before `greeter_includes` in my `hello_world/meson.build`'s `executable()` call.
+Aaand...
+In my case, it prints `Hello i am calc`, which is caused by the fact that `calc_includes` are before `greeter_includes` in my `hello_world/meson.build`'s `executable()` call.
 After swapping them, `Hello i am greeter` is printed.

-Now that we know what happens, we can easely deduce that it's not supposed to work like that - because we don't have a reasonable way to access the other `utils.hpp`.
+Now that we know what happens, we can easily deduce that it's not supposed to work like that - because we don't have a reasonable way to access the other `utils.hpp`.
-The simplest solution is to move the include directory one level up, to `lib` dir.
+The simplest solution is to move the include directory one level up, to `lib` directory.
 And in retrospect, that's how it should be done from the beginning, so excuse my blunder there.

 In order to fix our mistake, we have to revisit some `meson.build` files.